s-r-e-e-r-a-j/DIRECTORY-BUSTER-TOOL/README.md

 This is a Directory Buster tool maded with python language

-This Tool Finds Hidden Webpages, Hiddenfiles,Hidden directories in a  a webserver
+This Tool Finds Hidden Webpages, Hiddenfiles,Hidden directories in a   webserver

 Run this Tool In Terminal By Executing: